Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • To support the efficient management of proceedings where legal action cannot be avoided

-If you fail to follow the steps outlined in the pre-action protocol then this will be taken into account during the Upper Tribunal hearing that may follow.
-If you lose your case you may be ordered to pay additional costs for not following the pre-action protocol and if you win your case and you are awarded costs then this amount may be reduced because you have not followed pre-action protocol.
+If you lose your case you may be ordered to pay additional costs for not following the pre-action protocol.
+If you win your case and you are awarded costs then this amount may be reduced because you have not followed pre-action protocol.
 There are also other sanctions that could come as a result of your failure to comply with the protocol.

 Judicial review is a procedure that can be used to challenge the lawfulness of an act, decision or failure to act of a public body that is exercising a public function.

 In the field of immigration law, judicial review refers to the process of legally challenging the way that a decision has been made in your immigration, asylum or human rights-based application.
 Usually, judicial review is used in immigration cases to challenge a decision that has been made by the Home Office, although it can also be used to challenge a decision made by the First-Tier Tribunal.
-Most asylum and immigration judicial reviews in England and Wales are heard in the Upper Tribunal, however, in Scotland, they are heard in the Outer House of the Court of Session and in Northern Ireland, they are heard at the High Court in Belfast.
+Most asylum and immigration judicial reviews in England and Wales are heard in the Upper Tribunal; however, in Scotland, they are heard in the Outer House of the Court of Session and in Northern Ireland, they are heard at the High Court in Belfast.

 The judicial review procedure is complex and it is important that you follow pre-action conduct correctly before you seek permission for judicial review.
 Below are the steps outlined under the pre-action protocol.